 Skye has been a sought after consultant for groups facing challenges at the intersection of religion and society like The Lausanne Movement, The White House Office of Faith Based and Neighborhood Partnerships, and the Interfaith Youth Core.
 Beyond writing for Christianity Today’s publications, Skye’s work has also been featured in The Washington Post, Relevant, ChurchLeaders.com, The Huffington Post, and he has been quoted in The New York Times.
 Skye is frequently featured on radio programs around the country including Moody Radio, WORDfm in Pittsburgh, Chicago Public Radio’s Vocolo, and he has been interviewed on PBS Television.

 Skye served for six years in full-time pastoral ministry at Wellspring (formerly Blanchard) Alliance Church in Wheaton, Illinois, as a teaching pastor and also helped launch the church’s second campus in Warrenville, Illinois, in 2006.
 Skye now speaks regularly at churches, conferences, colleges, and retreats both in the U.S. and internationally.
-He has spoken at multiple Q Conferences, Catalyst Conferences, Newsong Church in Irvine, California, Mars Hill Bible Church in Grand Rapids, Michigan, Trinity Grace Church in NYC, Fellowship Missionary Baptist Church in Chicago, the U.S. Naval Academy, and Onnuri Community Church in Seoul, South Korea.
-He has also led spiritual retreats and workshops for marketplace leaders both in the United States and India.
+He has spoken at venues as diverse as the progressive Chautauqua Institution and the evangelical Catalyst Conference.
+He has been a frequent voice at Q Conferences and at Trinity Grace Church in NYC.
+Skye has been invited to speak at historic Black churches like Fellowship Missionary Baptist Church in Chicago, and at Korean congregations like Onnuri Community Church in Seoul—one of the largest churches in the world.
+His ability to blend faith and cultural insights have made him a popular speaker at both Christian colleges like Wheaton and Taylor University, as well as secular campuses like Northwestern and the U.S. Naval Academy.
+Skye has also led spiritual retreats and workshops for marketplace leaders both in the United States and Asia.

 Skye is ordained in the Christian & Missionary Alliance, a Protestant denomination with approximately 5o,000 members in the US and Canada, and an additional 8 million in 75 other countries.
 He earned a Masters of Divinity degree in 2001 from Trinity Evangelical Divinity School in Deerfield, Illinois.
 Skye served as a pastoral intern at Libertyville Evangelical Free Church and a student chaplain at Lake Forest Hospital.
 Miami University in Oxford.
 Ohio, is where Skye conducted his undergraduate studies in History and Comparative Religion with a special focus on Islam.
 He also studied Buddhism, Judaism, and Early Christianity.